vladchimescu/comBact/README.md

 All drug-drug interactions (with their effect size and adjusted p-value) detected with this pipeline are listed in Supplementary Table 2 (antibiotic screen conducted in *S. aureus* Newman and DSM 20231, *B. subtilis* 168 and *S. pneumoniae* D39V) and Supplementary Table 6 (non-antibiotic drug screen in *S. aureus* DSM 20231). https://www.biorxiv.org/content/10.1101/2022.12.23.521747v1.supplementary-material

 The repository tree has the following structure:
++ `data`: unprocessed optical density measurements
 + `dataprep` folder: R scripts for pre-processing of the raw screen data
 + `qualitycheck` directory: scripts for quality control
 + `analysis`: high-level analysis of the screen data, computation of interaction scores, p-values and network analysis
++ `phylogeny`: code and data for the phylogeny analysis

 Note that here we use the following codes for the 4 Gram-positive bacterial strains:
 Code | Strain